 How did your background in Latin American music influence your work with Roxy music and as a solo artist? —Virginia Ramos

-I have a Columbian mother.
-I grew up in Cuba, Venezuela and Columbia.
+I have a Colombian mother.
+I grew up in Cuba, Venezuela and Colombia.
 My mother started teaching me guitar when I was seven, in Havana, before the revolution.
 What I got from her was the groove—the rhythms she loved, which was cumbia and stuff like that.
 That influenced me to always try, through the use of echo, to play double-time in Roxy Music.
 I would say, “Come on guys, let’s groove it up a bit.”
 It was not easy, because there wasn’t a lot of space.

 But over my whole period of playing with Roxy, there were various times where I managed to get it in, just by using eighth and or sixteenth notes with an echo repeat.
 But apart from that, nothing really.
 Throughout the entire Seventies, nobody was interested in my background from South America.
 But in my solo work, I started referencing some of those things.